 Perhaps a victim of its own success, the global proliferation of Bluetooth® technology in headsets, phones, watches, and cars has sparked multiple myths about what the technology can and can’t do.
-In truth, Bluetooth powers a wide range of essential solutions, from home automation and indoor navigation to commercial and industrial innovations.
+In truth, Bluetooth technology powers a wide range of essential solutions, from home automation and indoor navigation to commercial and industrial innovations.

 Myth: Bluetooth is Reliable Up to 30 Meters

-For years, there’s been a widely held opinion that Bluetooth is only good for short-range applications.
+For years, there’s been a widely held opinion that Bluetooth technology is only good for short-range applications.
 This is due, in large part, to how the technology is used.
 Since the most well-known use cases, such as audio and wearables, have design requirements that dictate a shorter range, these developers chose to implement the technology and hardware in a way that delivers a max range of 10 to 30 meters.

 In fact, the effective, reliable distance between Bluetooth devices can be greater than a kilometer. and can even support reliable remote control of beyond-visual-range (BVR) drones.
-Bluetooth is a fit-for-purpose solution, and several factors can influence the effective range — from radio spectrum and transmit power to antenna gain and path loss.
+Bluetooth technology is a fit-for-purpose solution, and several factors can influence the effective range — from radio spectrum and transmit power to antenna gain and path loss.

 Myth: Bluetooth Can’t Go Through Walls